hashhashu/separable-notes/README.md

 #### 0.1.5
 * attach action is not needed anymore when adding first note
 * handle situation when src file cannot write
+* `sepNotes.md` can jump to src file in detach mode

 #### 0.1.4
 * refresh `sepNotes.md` after attach if line number diffs(note refresh while not match)